To view this page in a different language, use the translation tool in the top right of this website.

 If your doctor wants you to take medicines he/she will write you a prescription.
 Take the prescription to a pharmacy or chemist shop.
 To get free prescriptions, you need your HC2 form.
 The pharmacist can give advice on the treatment of minor health problems.
 Some medicines can be bought from the pharmacist without a prescription, including some pain killers and cough medicines.

 If you have a problem with your teeth you should see a dentist.
 To receive NHS dental treatment you need to register with a dentist.
-If you have trouble registering with a dentist you can contact NHS Direct, or the local Primary Care Trust.

 If you need your eyes testing or need new glasses (spectacles) make an appointment to see an optician.
 They have shops in most town centres.
 The HC2 form covers the cost of the eye test and some glasses: ask the optician about this.